thatgirldorian/Button-Clicker-with-JavaScript/README.md

 <h3>Function & Description:</h3>
 This is a small JavaScript app that lets you:

-- interact with the Login button by changing its text
+- interact with the login button by changing its text
 - get an alert when you click on the like button
 - toggle the definition button on and off